nanotheorygroup/MACE-Multiple-Walkers-Metadynamics-ASE-PLUMED/NAVIGATION.md

-click E "ref5" "External tutorials on training on a MACE potential by its developer group" click F "README.md" "The instructions of this tutorial exercise" click G "INPUTS.md" "Examples of the input files" click H "POST_PROCESSING.md" "The post-processing and reweighting of the simulations" click I "solution.ipynb" "The notebook file with the suggested solution"
+click E "ref5" "External tutorials on training on a MACE potential by its developer group" click F "README.md" "The instructions of this tutorial exercise" click G "INPUTS.md" "Examples of the input files" click H "POST_PROCESSING.md" "The post-processing and reweighing of the simulations" click I "solution.ipynb" "The notebook file with the suggested solution"
 ```